WHAT WE BELIEVE

 –The Book of Concord, A.D.
 1580

 What does this mean?
 Because there was nothing that anyone could do to help sinners, God came to your rescue even though you didn’t deserve it.
-He sent into this world His only begotten Son, Jesus Christ, to live a perfect life in your stead, and offer Himself as the sacrifice for your sin.
+He sent into this world His only begotten Son, Jesus Christ, to live a perfect life in your stead, and offer Himself as the sacrifice for your sin upon the cross.

 What does this mean?
 Because you cannot create faith that will save you by your own self, God’s Holy Spirit works through the Word of God, calling you to faith through the hearing of His Gospel found in the Holy Bible.